Spring Interview Questions

 Spring ApplicationContext Container: This container adds more enterprise-specific functionality such as the ability to resolve textual messages from a properties file and the ability to publish application events to interested event listeners.

-A: The most commonly used BeanFactory implementation is the XmlBeanFactory class.
+The most commonly used BeanFactory implementation is the XmlBeanFactory class.
 This container reads the configuration metadata from an XML file and uses it to create a fully configured system or application.

-A: The three commonly used implementation of 'Application Context' are:
+The three commonly used implementation of 'Application Context' are:

 FileSystemXmlApplicationContext: This container loads the definitions of the beans from an XML file.
 Here you need to provide the full path of the XML bean configuration file to the constructor.